duanemoody/convertWOFF/README.md

 # convertWOFF
-OS X service to convert selected WOFF font files to OpenType/Truetype.
+MacOS Quick Action to convert selected WOFF font files to OpenType/Truetype.
 Requires [Fontforge](https://fontforge.github.io) be installed, either as a package or a standalone application.

+2022: Updated to reflect newer versions of MacOS using a standardized type identifier for .woff files.

 Grab a usable copy from [Releases](../../releases).